 The Insurance Agent Directory is an online tool that allows insurance agents the ability to promote their services to Motor Carriers in the UIIA program as well as other companies that visit the UIIA website.

 The Intermodal Driver Database is a secure web-based system for motor carriers to provide and maintain driver identification information required to access specific intermodal facilities.
-The IDD contains nearly 415,000 active driver records provided by over 7,500 motor carrier companies.
+The IDD contains over 415,000 active driver records provided by over 7,500 motor carrier companies.
 The IDD helps to increase cargo/unit visibility and theft prevention, while increasing efficiency by reducing vehicle queue times.

 The Intermodal Tractor Registry provides a registration point via a web interface developed as an expansion of the Intermodal Driver Database where UIIA licensed motor carriers can provide and manage tractor/truck information on behalf of their company drivers and/or owner operators.
-ITR currently houses more than 365,000 tractors, representing more than 4,000 motor carriers.
+ITR currently houses nearly 375,000 tractors, representing more than 4,000 motor carriers.

 The Global Intermodal Equipment Registry is a virtual technology solution to meet the Federal Motor Carrier Safety Administration regulations requiring the identification of intermodal equipment and the intermodal equipment provider responsible for maintenance and repair of that equipment.
 There are over 645,000 chassis registered in the GIER database, representing 28 intermodal equipment providers.